Tyntesfield

-Tyntesfield is a Victorian Gothic Revival house and estate near Wraxall, North Somerset, England.
+is a Victorian Gothic Revival country house and estate near Wraxall, North Somerset, England.
 The house is a Grade I listed building named after the Tynte baronets, who had owned estates in the area since about 1500.
 The location was formerly that of a 16th-century hunting lodge, which was used as a farmhouse until the early 19th century.
 In the 1830s a Georgian mansion was built on the site, which was bought by English businessman William Gibbs, whose huge fortune came from guano used as fertilizer.
 In the 1860s Gibbs had the house significantly expanded and remodelled; a chapel was added in the 1870s.
-The Gibbs family owned the house until the death of Richard Gibbs in 2001.
+The Gibbs family owned the house until the death of Richard Gibbs, 2nd Baron Wraxall in 2001.

 Tyntesfield was purchased by the National Trust in June 2002, after a fundraising campaign to prevent it being sold to private interests and ensure it would be open to the public.
 The house was opened to visitors for the first time just 10 weeks after the acquisition, and as more rooms are restored they are added to the tour.

 The mansion was visited by 356,766 people in 2019.

 History

 Background

 The land on which the house and its estate were developed was originally part of the Tynte family estate.
 The family had lived in the area since the 1500s, but their primary residence was Halswell House in Goathurst, near Bridgwater.

-By the late 1700s, John Tynte owned what is now the Tyntesfield estate; at that time the house was approached by an avenue of elm trees, planted after they were bequeathed in the 1678 will of Sir Charles Harbord to the people of Wraxall in memory of two boys he had apprenticed from the village.
+By the late 1700s, John Tynte owned what is now the Tyntesfield estate; at that time the house was approached by an avenue of elm trees, planted after they were bequeathed in the 1678 will of Sir Charles Harbord (1596–1679) to the people of Wraxall in memory of two boys he had apprenticed from the village.
 The Tyntes had originally lived on the estate, but by the early 1800s, John had made Chelvey Court in Brockley his principal residence.
 Tyntes Place was downgraded to a farmhouse and leased to John Vowles.
 In 1813, George Penrose Seymour of the adjoining Belmont estate purchased the property and gave it to his son, the Rev. George Turner Seymour.
 He in turn built a new Georgian mansion on the site of the former Saddler's Tenement, and demolished the old farmhouse.
-Further remodelling was undertaken by Robert Newton of Nailsea.
+Further remodelling was undertaken by Robert Newton of Nailsea in Somerset.